-Are you a good food entrepreneur in Flint?
-Are you ready to take your business to the next level?
-Our Business Boot Camp is coming to your town this October 24-26, 2017 at the Flint Farmers’ Market.
-The boot camp culminates in a public pitch fest on October 26.
+Our Business Boot Camp is coming to Flint this October 24-26, 2017 at the Flint Farmers’ Market, culminating in a public pitch fest on October 26.
+You’re invited!

 Business Training for Flint’s Good Food Entrepreneurs

 This three-day training from October 24-26, 2017 will provide good food entrepreneurs in Flint the knowledge and resources needed to grow.
 Get a glimpse of what this training can do:

 What can participants expect from the Boot Camp?
 Learn from Boot Camp participants in Battle Creek!

 With experienced facilitators and food industry mentors on-hand, participants will get essential business skill building, one-on-one coaching, and peer networking.
 Topics include:

 - Understanding Your Customer & Defining Your Value Proposition Hone in on your target customers, their needs, and how your products or services can delight and satisfy them.